AppDaemon/appdaemon/DASHBOARD.md

 ### Optional Arguments:

 - `title` - the title displayed on the tile
 - `title2` - a second line of title text
+- `enable` - set to 1 to enable the widget to toggle the device_tracker status

 ### Style Arguments: